krishna-waidande/krishna-waidande.github.io/trello.md

 #### Many more...
-Most of them are paid software :confused:
+Most of them are paid software :(

 There are softwares in the market which are free of cost, provide different features & easy to use.
 Let me tell you about the software I am using to keep track of my task.